Robust force transmission

-- Connecting rods form the link between the crankshaft and the pistons and transfer the gas and inertial forces to the crankpins on the crankshaft.
-The connecting rod pushes and pulls the piston into and out of the cylinder.
+Connecting rods connect the crankshaft to the pistons, thus conveying the gas and inertial forces to the crankpins of the crankshaft.

 |1 Small connecting rod eye|